ioccc-src/winner/next/guidelines.md

 FAQ on "[how to enter the IOCCC](../faq.html#enter)".

-# The IOCCC is not yet open
+# The IOCCC is pending

-While the IOCCC is not open now, there is a tentative opening date for the next IOCCC.
+While the IOCCC is not open yet, there is a tentative opening date for the next IOCCC.

 Comments and suggestions on these preliminary guidelines are welcome.
 See the [FAQ](../faq.html#feedback) for how to suggest, correct or provide feedback